Abandonment of a Pipeline

 Will you be notified about plans to abandon a pipeline?

 Yes.
-When the company files its abandonment application with the CER, the company must serve a notice on all owners of lands though which the pipeline passes, insofar as they can be determined, and publish a notice about the abandonment application in a newspaper or publication circulated in the area where the land is located.
+When the company files its abandonment application with the CER, the company must serve a notice on all owners of lands through which the pipeline passes, insofar as they can be determined, and publish a notice about the abandonment application in a newspaper or publication circulated in the area where the land is located.
 The notice will include details about the abandonment and how you can oppose the application.

 What if you oppose the abandonment project?